 It is best to avoid eating anything 2–3 hours before going to sleep.
 Metabolism slows down while sleeping, and a full stomach can make falling asleep more difficult and uncomfortable.

-However, if you are looking for a snack a couple of hours prior to sleep, bananas may be a good option as they contain magnesium.
-This mineral has been shown to produce a calming effect, perfect for getting ready to wind down for the evening.
+However, if you are looking for a snack a couple of hours before sleep, bananas may be a good option as they contain tryptophan, which is known to help with sleep.
+Magnesium, potassium, and calcium are also known to help calm and relax muscles.
+(21)